-- Time-out period often relatively long: - long delay before resending lost packet - Detect lost segments via duplicate ACKs. - Sender often sends many segments back-toback - If segment is lost, there will likely be many duplicate ACKs. - □ If sender receives 3 ACKs for the same data, it supposes that segment after ACKed data was lost: - o fast retransmit: resend segment before timer expires

-□ speed-matching service: matching the send rate to the receiving app's drain
+- Time-out period often relatively long: - long delay before resending lost packet - Detect lost segments via duplicate ACKs. - Sender often sends many segments back-toback - If segment is lost, there will likely be many duplicate ACKs. - If sender receives 3 ACKs for the same data, it supposes that segment after ACKed data was lost: - fast retransmit: resend segment before timer expires app process may be slow at reading from buffer rate send rate to the service: matching the receiving app's drain